For most people, the idea of taking a cruise is a future luxury – something they look forward to doing when they retire.

 The idea is that no matter what you need to book for your holiday (flights, hotels, cars, etc.) you can do it through Orbitz.

 If you’re familiar with Commission Junction you’ll notice that Orbitz has a 5/5 ‘Network Earnings’ score, which means a lot of affiliate transactions are taking place.
+It’s also the 4th-most-popular affiliate network according to our affiliate marketing statistics.

 For those of you who aren’t, stay focused on their EPC of over $100.